 How We Create an Exercise Regimen for You

-Before we do any work on your muscles and joints, you will have a consultation with the chiropractor to discuss in depth what issues you are experiencing and what goals you’re looking to achieve.
-We evaluate your movement, physical capabilities, body type, and activity level in order to determine the right exercises that will help you.
-For athletes in particular, we’ll look at your habitual movement patterns.
-What you consider a “normal” movement may, in fact, be faulty and contributing to your pain.
+Before our team will do any work on your muscles and joints, you will have a consultation with the chiropractor to discuss in-depth what issues you are experiencing and what goals you’re looking to achieve.
+We then evaluate your movement, physical capabilities, body type, and activity level in order to determine the right exercises that will help you.
+For athletes, in particular, we’ll look at your habitual movement patterns.
+What you consider a “normal” movement may, in fact, be faulty and contribute to your pain.

-Next, we develop a customized exercise program to help remedy your issues and reach your goals.
+Next, our team will develop a customized exercise program to help remedy your issues and reach your goals.
 The program's pacing can vary depending on your condition and individual needs.
-We’ve helped many patients with complaints in areas such as these:
+We’ve helped many patients with complaints in these areas: